 Sorted 3 is a combination of a to-do & calendar app that is available for your iPad, iPhone, Apple Watch and Mac by StaySorted Limited.
 The Pro version costs $14.99 for your iPhone, Apple Watch & iPad versions and $24.99 for your Mac.
 Both are one-time and separate purchases.
 The app dropped its subscription model at the beginning of 2021.
 It also has a freemium version with limited functions, but this review focuses on the Pro version for the iPad.

 In your Inbox or Schedule lists, you can create a new to-do.
 In Sorted 3, you can either create a New Task or New Event.
 For a new task, you can:

 - Choose a list to add it to

 - Add tags

 - Add a deadline date and time.
 You can mark your task for Anytime if you’re not sure about when you are likely to get it done.
-Sorted 3 supports a limited natural phrases, it will pick up dates from phrases like, ‘tomorrow’, ‘next week wednesday’.
+Sorted 3 supports a limited number of natural phrases.
+It will pick up dates from phrases like, ‘tomorrow’ and ‘next week Wednesday’.

 - Set an alert to get a notification

 - Set to repeat After Completion at a specific time, every couple of:

 - Set to repeat Regularly at a specific time every couple of:

 - months: on specific dates or days (e.g third Monday)